ihuomtia/nShark/README.md

 # nShark

-> **Note**:
-> This project was originally developed six years ago (uploaded in 2024) as a personal learning exercise.
-It was stored in my archives for a long time before being uploaded for portfolio purposes.
-It was intended to serve as a stepping stone in my development journey and to showcase my progress at the time.
-However, please note that the project has not been actively maintained since its creation.
-It may contain bugs, outdated dependencies, or inefficiencies that reflect my skill level during the initial development phase.
-As such, this project should primarily be viewed as a learning resource rather than a fully functional or production-ready tool.
-Contributions and updates are not expected, and users are encouraged to use it for educational purposes rather than practical applications.

 nShark is a network scanning tool written in C++, designed to explore various network scanning techniques.
 This project was originally created to learn about network security concepts and improve C++ programming skills.

 ```